CityU secures large RGC research grant Reliability research seeks to avert disasters, improve efficiency

 The CityU grant was among the highest of the nine proposals from institutions funded by the University Grants Committee as part of the 2009-10 RGC Collaborative Research Fund.

 Following a stringent review process conducted by international experts, the RGC funding will provide CityU’s project, Self-Cognizant Prognostics for Electronics-Rich Systems, with HK$8.17 million.
-Professor Michael Pecht, Director of CityU’s Centre for Prognostics and System Health Management (PHM), said the grant would help to ensure the centre is in a position to lead Asia Pacific and China in this technological field.
+Professor Michael Pecht, Director of CityU’s Centre for Prognostics and System Health Management (PHM), said the grant would help to ensure the centre is in a position to lead Asia Pacific and

 Electronic system failures can result in disastrous consequences such as air crashes, train collisions due to signal failures, power blackouts, computer and telecom system infrastructure malfunction, healthcare system failures and more.
 The impact and cost of such failures can be huge, not only in financial terms, but also in terms of human safety.